May 1 - May 4

 This year's Technology Design Your Own Spring Break Seminar will focus on taking advantage of the growing collection of technologies and resources available to help faculty change and enhance the way they deliver instruction both inside and outside of the classroom.
 In previous years, the technology focus of the Project proposal has evolved as participants learn more about the wide range of possibilities to deliver content, provide collaboration opportunities and assess learning.

-Below is a list of workshops that will be availabile during the Seminar.
+Below is a list of workshops that will be available during the Seminar.
 The list may be modified as applications are received.
-CTD Instructional Designers work with applicants prior to the selection date to make sure all applications are equal in terms of feasibilty based on time constraints, software licensing, pre-requisite skills and software/instructor availability.
+CIOL Instructional Designers will work with applicants prior to the selection date to make sure all applications are equal in terms of feasibility based on time constraints, software licensing, prerequisite skills and software/instructor availability.

-BlackBoard Learn - Topics and Tools - (Requires completion for CTD0335b: Blackboard Learn Essentials for ANGEL Users or CTD0335 - Introductory Instructor BlackBoard (for new LMS users) - Contact email@example.com if you are planning on using Blackboard Learn for your project and have not already completed CTD0335b or CTD0335
+BlackBoard Learn - Topics and Tools - (Requires completion of Blackboard Essentials OR Blackboard Introduction.
+Contact firstname.lastname@example.org if you are planning on using Blackboard Learn for your project and have not already completed BBL3000 or BBL3001

 Embedding Videos in Blackboard Learn - Mashups and Embed code